prolificinteractive/ShimmerBlocks/README.md

 Copyright (c) 2017 Prolific Interactive

-Velar is maintained and sponsored by Prolific Interactive.
+ShimmerBlocks is maintained and sponsored by Prolific Interactive.
 It may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: ./LICENSE